Course Name: Jamestown Golf Course

 Hole Descriptions: I imagine Jamestown GC hasn’t undergone many changes over the last century.
 This is a prototypical classic design, where strategic bunkering and the wind act as the main defenses.
 Many of the holes here are short and straightforward, but there’s something refreshing about having holes where what you see is what you get.

-General Comments: Like many old courses, there are limited practice facilities at Jamestown.
+General Comments: Like most old courses, there are limited practice facilities at Jamestown.
 There is no range and only a tiny practice green near the 1st tee.
 Pace of play is always a problem at Jamestown, especially on summer weekends.

 Verdict: Although Jamestown GC’s straightforward set-up might bore more advanced golfers, its rich history and prime location make it the best public 9-hole course in Rhode Island.
-I highly recommend this course to Newport tourists who want a cheaper, quicker round than Newport National.
+I recommend this course to Newport tourists who want a cheaper, quicker round than Newport National.